Extra-Special Cashew Crescents

 - Place cashews in a food processor; cover and process until finely chopped.

 - In a large bowl, cream butter and sugars until light and fluffy.
 Beat in 1 teaspoon vanilla.
-Combine the flour, salt and chopped cashews; gradually add to creamed mixture and mix well.
+Combine flour, salt and chopped cashews; gradually add to creamed mixture and mix well.

-- On a lightly floured surface, roll one portion of dough to 1/4-in. thickness.
+- Preheat oven to 375°.
+On a lightly floured surface, roll one portion of dough to 1/4-in. thickness.
 Using a floured scalloped round 3-in. cookie cutter, cut a semicircle from one corner of the dough, forming the inside of a crescent shape.
 Reposition cutter 1-1/4 in. from inside of crescent; cut cookie, forming a crescent 1-1/4 in. wide at its widest point.
 Repeat with remaining dough.
 Chill and reroll scraps if desired.

 - Combine the confectioners' sugar, milk and remaining vanilla; spread or drizzle over cookies as desired.
 Sprinkle with chopped cashews if desired.
 Leave some cookies plain or sprinkle them with additional confectioners' sugar if desired.
 Let iced cookies stand until set.
 Store in an airtight container.
-Yield: 6 dozen.

 Just made these and had no problems.
 I wonder if those who did have issues were measuring the nuts after chopping rather than before.
 A wonderful cookie for tea parties too!